 8. Children and young people need good sleep

 Sleep is so important for mental and physical health for everyone.
 Children and young people need good-quality sleep, so it's important to keep to existing bedtime routines.

 9. Look after your own mental health and get support

 Remember to take care of your own mental health and wellbeing!
 You will give the best support to those you love if you can deal with things calmly and confidently.

 For further advice on guidance in supporting children's emotional wellbeing during this difficult time take a look at some of these useful links:

 Looking After the Mental Health of Children with SEND

-For children with additional needs the current situation can be even more difficult to understand.
+For children with additional needs some situations can be even more difficult to understand.
 For many children with additional needs routine is key, it may be helpful to create a visual outline of your daily routine which includes some work time, some active time and some relaxation time.
 The following links provide some helpful advice and resources to support children with additional needs.

-If your child is struggling to cope with their emotions throughout this difficult time you can contact school for further advice and support at:
+If your child is struggling to cope with their emotions you can contact school for further advice and support at: